Winter Travel Guide: Navigating Reno, Nevada, and the Sierra Nevada Mountains to Surrounding Destinations

 3. Corner Lot Considerations: If you own a corner lot, be aware of the added responsibility of clearing out longer stretches of sidewalks.

-4. Street Clearance: If your streets don't get plowed promptly, consider investing time in clearing the street in front of your driveway (in times of signigicant snowfall).
+4. Street Clearance: If your streets don't get plowed promptly, consider investing time in clearing the street in front of your driveway (in times of significant snowfall).
 This can help you avoid challenges when leaving and returning home in hazardous snow conditions.

 Keep Loved Ones in the Loop About Your Travel Plans